The Highest Credit Scores Explained

 If you understand what the max credit score is and where your score is related to it, it helps you make improvements.
 It cannot be emphasized enough that you need a higher score if you want lower interest rates.

-So What’s a Perfect Credit Score, and is it Really Needed?
+So What’s a Perfect Credit Score, and is it Needed?

-Only a very small percentage of people actually make it above an 800 score.
+Only a tiny percentage of people make it above an 800 score.
 While it is something good to aim for, it isn’t easy to achieve.
-But in aiming so high, you will improve your scores and your financial prospects when you need a loan.
+But aiming high will improve your scores and financial prospects when you need a loan.

-If you want to reduce your interest payments, you will have to push yourself up into the higher range of scores.
-As part of the process to grant a mortgage preapproval, lenders will order and review your credit information.
-The minimum you should be striving for is a good score.
-An average credit score won’t cut it if you want the best interest rates.
+If you want to reduce your interest payments, you must push yourself up into the higher range of scores.
+Lenders will order and review your credit information as part of the process to grant a mortgage preapproval.

 They will each have different scores.

 Credit scores let lenders know about your creditworthiness.
-It gives them the ability to analyze whether you are likely to pay back the loan based on your previous credit history.
+It allows them to analyze whether you will likely repay the loan based on your previous credit history.

 The credit score is calculated using the information found in your credit reports.
-FICO® Scores are the standard for credit scores— they are used by 90% of the countries top lenders.
+FICO® Scores are the standard for credit scores— they are used by 90% of the country’s top lenders.

 FICO Credit Scores Come From Fair Isaac Corporation